hydrocodes/hydRopUrban/README.md

 - `pollutant()`: Estimation of pollutegraphs, discharge and concentration by wash-off from impervious surfaces (Akan and Houghtalen, 2003), and by wash-off from pervious surfaces (Huber and Dickinson, 1988).
 - `idf()`: Estimation of Intensity-Duration-Frequency adjustment from SCS storms (USDA, 1986).
 - `lagtime()`: Estimation of lag times and time of concentration by 18 empirical methods (Gericke et al, 2014).
-- 'scheme()': Basin drainage scheme by the rational method and uniform flow in open channels
+- `scheme()`: Basin drainage scheme by the rational method and uniform flow in open channels

 ## 3. How to install hydRopUrban?